 Add the fraction and a whole number with three simple steps:

 - Write the given whole number in the form of a fraction (for example, 3/1)

 - Make the denominators same and add the fractions

 Here, 7/2 is a fraction and 4 is a whole number.

 7/2 and 4/1 x (2/2) = 8/2

 Co-prime denominators: The denominators which do not have common factors, other than 1.

-- Add the result now.
+- Add the resulting fractions and simplify

 Adding Mixed Fractions